 Solomon Mics is another manufacturer worth mentioning.
 The LoFreq (pictured) is a popular speaker-mic choice for kick drums and bass guitar cabinets.

-Drum Workshop also have a product called The Moon Mic, which is any example of a moving-coil dynamic microphone that uses a loud-speaker-sized diaphragm.
+Drum Workshop also has a product called The Moon Mic, an example of a moving-coil dynamic microphone that uses a loud-speaker-sized diaphragm.

 Alternative Speaker Designs

 Like microphones, loudspeakers transducers come in different designs.
 Unlike mics, however, these other loudspeaker designs are not nearly as popular.